 - The objectives and expected outcomes seem realistic.

-C. Alignment with Government of Canada trade strategies
+C. Alignment with Government of Canada trade strategies and priorities

 D. Market potential

 - The possible specific in-market challenges (e.g., low market potential, product attributes, local barriers and regulations) or opportunities (e.g., emerging trends, possible clients, upcoming events) for the applicant’s products and services; and

 - The proposed activities appear to be part of a sound approach for this sector in the chosen market.

 - Previous performance of applicant, previous interactions and services requested by the applicant involving Global Affairs Canada and its partners will highlight companies that have proven track record of performance and successes, as well as the demonstrated capacity to undertake the proposed project activities (financially viable company, export-ready, available resources, sufficient information, product development stage, production capacity, etc.).